-We’re all told that antibiotics are over-used, but when you have a sick child (or feel ill youself), you’re keen to get anything to make us feel better.
-Unfortunately, antibiotics can destroy the microbiome in our gut, and this can lead to other, unwanted effects.
-This article, in Natural News, shows that overusing antibiotics (and that’s not many courses!) can contribute to weight gain in kids – definitely an unwanted side effect.
+We’re all told that antibiotics are over-used.
+When you've a sick child (or feel ill youself), you’re keen to get anything to make us feel better.
+Unfortunately, antibiotics can destroy the microbiome in our gut.
+This can lead to other, unwanted effects.
+This article, in Natural News, shows that overusing antibiotics (and that’s not many courses!) can contribute to weight gain in kids –.
+Definitely an unwanted side effect.

 Typically, the first thing that happens when people get an infection is their receipt of a quick scrawl on a doctor’s prescription pad for an antibiotic.
-However, rather than improving health, antibiotics are destroying it; a new study conducted by experts at NYU Langone Medical Center in Manhattan, New York has shown that they’re seriously jeopardizing children’s health.
+However, rather than improving health, antibiotics are destroying it.
+A new study conducted by experts at NYU Langone Medical Centre in Manhattan, New York has shown that they’re seriously jeopardizing children’s health.

-Commonly-used antibiotics given to children such as amoxicillin and tylosin (popular in pediatrics) were found to be linked to not one, but several health disruptions.
-Weight gain, stunted growth and detrimental bacterial changes in the gut were noted by the researchers in tests that mimicked antibiotic use by children; amoxicillin was primarily associated with slowed bone growth while tylosin had the biggest effect on weight gain.
+Commonly-used antibiotics given to children such as amoxicillin and tylosin (popular in pediatrics) were found to be linked to not one.
+Several health disruptions.
+Weight gain, stunted growth and detrimental bacterial changes in the gut were noted by the researchers in tests that mimicked antibiotic use by children.
+Amoxicillin was primarily associated with slowed bone growth while tylosin had the biggest effect on weight gain.
 Both antibiotics played a role in changing gut bacteria from its normal environment to one that wreaks havoc on the intestinal tract.